nairraghav/Introduction-To-Python/lessons/lesson06-object-oriented-programming/object-oriented-programming.md

 engine, wheels, a radio, air conditioning.
 These attributes can make up a car.
 A car can also have functions like stall, drive, turn, etc. You can write many different functions around a car.

-## Why Do We Use Object Oriented Programming

 ## Pillars of OOP
 There are four pillars of object oriented programming